 Biggest reason for Denying a Child’s Name Change

-If both parents are actively involved in the child’s life, with custody and/or child support, and if one parent formally objects to the name change…that’s the most likely type of situation where the name change judge may not Grant the Petition.
-A judge is free to deny any Petition for Change of a Child’s Legal Name if the judge thinks the child’s best interests would be negatively affected or for any other reason too.
+If both parents are actively involved in the child’s life and one parent formally objects to the proposed Name Change.
+A judge is free to Grant or Deny any Child’s Name Change Petition.
+If the judge thinks the child’s best interests would be negatively affected or for any other valid reason too, the Petition may be Denied.
 BUT, the vast majority of child name change petitions are granted.
 At least that’s the way it goes for the Petitions we help with.

-When one parent is missing, you’re probably going to be allowed to change your child’s name.
+When one parent is missing, you’re probably going to be allowed to change your child’s name if you do everything correctly.
 A judge will decide.
-However, you have to do everything about the Petition and the Petition Process correctly.
-So, learn how changing a child’s legal name is done or you can let EZ Name Change help you, with Full Service, to get it done right.
+However, you have to properly prepare the Petition and follow the Petition Process correctly.
+So, learn how changing a child’s legal name is done, before you start.
+Or you can let EZ Name Change help you, with Full Service, to get it done right.

-It’s best if the Petitioning parent can get the agreement of the non-consenting parent.
+It’s best if the Petitioning parent can find and get the consent of the non-petitioning parent.
 That’s often not possible.
-MANY single parents are successful in Changing their Child’s Name with a non-consenting parent totally out of the picture.
-You may have to Serve the other parent, if possible, or Serve by Publication if not.
+MANY single parents are successful in Changing their Child’s Name with the other parent totally out of the picture.
+You may have to Serve the other parent by Publication.
 You just need to do everything right and be persistent.
 We can help you sort it all out correctly if you want.

 This is important.
 EZ Name Change does Legal Name Change everyday, and will be happy to take you through the process.